public static PredefinedColorsQuantizer Grayscale4(

 -> PredefinedColorsQuantizer

-If directMapping is , then the result of the quantization may have a higher contrast than without direct color mapping, though this can be compensated if the returned quantizer is combined with an ErrorDiffusionDitherer.
+If directMapping is , then the result of the quantizing may have a higher contrast than without direct color mapping, though this can be compensated if the returned quantizer is combined with an ErrorDiffusionDitherer.
 Other ditherers preserve the effect of the directMapping parameter.

 The returned PredefinedColorsQuantizer instance can return up to 4 possible shades of gray.